XxSWxX/DIG3480rubysadventure/README.md

 # README
-One of the issues I've had throughout the project was Unity getting stuck infinitely while trying to "reload domain" after script modifications, forcing me to close it with task manager and loose progress if I haven't saved just before.
-I also had issues with sfx not playing; but it was due to not putting the audio source in the right place.
+For this part of the assignment, I had a big issue with the the pathname for a bundle in the library being too long and I couldn't build.
+The only fix that worked was copying and pasting everything into a new file.
+Another issue I had was the build not functioning properly, but this was due to having an object set to "editor only" and a script in the build was trying to reference that object.

 Team 22:
 Jakob N, Elizabeth R and Thomas D